 Travel - plan ahead, leaving extra time for stopping to meet your and your baby’s needs.

 Talk to your partner - being on the same page so you can work as a team helps.
 They can help you get your needs met and help answer questions from curious relatives about your baby’s nursing and sleeping and all the other inquiries they have.
 Have a code word for signaling you are ready to leave or need some backup.

 Ask about where you will be staying - if staying with friends or relatives, it can help to know what is in the room you will be staying in to plan what nighttime will look like.
-You’ll also know where you can sneak away to if you need some time alone to nurse, pump or just rest and reset.
+You’ll also know where you can sneak away if you need time alone to nurse, pump, or just rest and reset.

 Make your needs clear - relatives may not know what you need or how they can help you unless you tell them.
 Give them specific ways to help you so you can continue to care for your baby.

-It is ok to say no - if it becomes clear that you will not be able to visit this time, it is alright to say so.
+It is okay to say no - if it becomes clear that you will not be able to visit this time, it is alright to say so.

 Every family has the one person who just doesn’t have nice things to say about how you are raising your baby - if this happens, you can decide to educate them if they would be willing to hear it, or it is alright just to say, “Thanks, I will keep that in mind.” and move along.

 Have a dedicated spot for cleaning your bottle and pump parts.